 About me

-My somatic journey began as a passion for and joy in movement.
-This led to a deep curiosity about the body, and I trained to be a Registered Massage Therapist and have been in professional practice for 15 years.
+My somatic journey began as a passion for creative movement.
+This led to a deep curiosity about the body.
+I trained to be a Registered Massage Therapist, and have been in professional practice for 16 years.

 In recent years I have augmented my practice by studying trauma therapy with Somatic Experiencing International.
 A desire to be of service to people as they approach the end of their lives led me to train as an End-of-Life Doula with Douglas College.
 Over the past few decades I have studied various forms of yoga, and have over 1200 hours of formal training as well as a history with dance.

 I utilize a ‘whole person’ approach to treatment.
-My work is measured, careful to negotiate with my clients about what is appropriate and beneficial in each moment.
+My work is measured, focusing on attunement to my clients therapeutic process.
 My practice has a foundation of informed consent and respect for boundaries.
-I aim to empower my clients.
+I aim to empower my clients whenever possible.

 As a member of the College of Complementary Health Professionals of BC, I am regulated to provide a high standard of care.
 I continue to pursue studies in my field and stay current with emerging research and important cultural shifts.